ppikkuaho/solution-concepts/sales-signal-engine.md

 # Sales Signal Engine: From AI Use-Case Discovery To A Production-Shaped Signal Intelligence Pipeline

 **Timeline:** The core build, evaluation, cost-optimization, and productionization work ran from 29 April to late May 2026.
-Follow-on operations, document-lane work, storage hardening, and pause/resume controls continued into early June.

 **Status:** Capful-owned internal IP.
 This case study describes the project architecture, development process, and lessons learned without publishing proprietary code, prompts, source lists, or business logic.